 Waves exhibit various phenomena, including:

-Reflection: When a wave bounces off a surface.
+Reflection: When a wave bounces back after hitting a barrier.

-Refraction: The bending of waves as they pass from one medium to another, changing speed.
+Refraction: The change in direction of a wave as it passes from one medium to another, caused by a change in speed.

 The Electromagnetic Spectrum

 The electromagnetic spectrum encompasses all types of electromagnetic radiation, ranging from radio waves to gamma rays.
-Each type has unique properties and applications:
+Each type has different properties and uses:

 Microwaves: Used in cooking and satellite transmissions.

-Infrared: Used in thermal imaging and remote controls.
+Infrared: Used in remote controls and thermal imaging.

 Ultraviolet: Can cause skin burns and is used in sterilization.